Global Hyperbolicity through the Eyes of the Null Distance: Introduction

 The manuscript is structured as follows.
-In Section~\ref{sec:equiv} we prove a generalization of Theorem~\ref{thm:gtauequiv0} and Corollary~\ref{cor:differentg0} for the larger class of admissible time functions (see Definition~\ref{LaLdef}).
-In the proof we make use of the orthogonal decomposition of the spacetime metric with respect to a temporal function due to M\"uller and S\'anchez~\cite{MuSa} and techniques developed by Burtscher~\cite{Bur}.
-We also present counterexamples that show that the admissibility condition cannot be relaxed below locally Lipschitz and locally anti-Lipschitz.
-In Section~\ref{sec:causality} we prove Theorem~\ref{thm:causalityglobal} and provide counterexamples for spacetimes on lower steps of the causal ladder.
+In Section~\ref{sec:equiv} we prove Theorem~\ref{thm:nonsmooth} and Corollary~{\ref{cor:differentg}.
+In the proof we make use of the orthogonal decomposition of the spacetime metric with respect to a temporal function and techniques developed in \cite{Bur}.
+We also present counterexamples that show that the weak temporal condition cannot be relaxed.
+In Section~\ref{sec:causality} we prove Theorem~\ref{thm:admcausalityglobal} and provide counterexamples for non-Cauchy locally anti-Lipschitz functions.
 Nonetheless, a local result for any temporal function on any stably causal spacetime is also obtained.
-In Section~\ref{sec:complete} we prove Theorem~\ref{mainthm} and show that $h$-steep Cauchy temporal functions (recently independently introduced by Bernard and Suhr~\cite{BeSu} and Minguzzi~\cite{Min3}) guarantee completeness of $(M,\nulld_\tau)$.
-The different sections are independent of each other, except for some technical lemmas of Section \ref{sec:equiv} appearing again in Section~\ref{sec:causality}.
+In Section~\ref{sec:complete} we prove Theorem~\ref{mainthm} and show that completely uniform temporal functions (very recently introduced in \cites{BeSu,BeSu2}) guarantee completeness of $(M,\nulld_\tau)$.